Arinerron/heaptrace/README.md

                             Similar to `--break-at`.
 Replaces the tracer
                             process with gdb, but only after the heap function returns.

+-F, --follow-fork, --follow
+                            Tells heaptrace to detach the parent and follow the child if the target calls fork(), vfork(), or clone().

+                            The default behavior is to detatch the child and only trace the parent.

 -o <file>, --output=<file>  Write the heaptrace output to `file` instead of
                             /dev/stderr (which is the default output path).